5 financial goals for the new year

 Determine how much you can invest and which accounts those contributions will go to:

 Saving for a short-term goal, such as a vacation or a new car, can be a great goal to keep you motivated.

 To ensure you reach it, you can set up:

 Opting for direct deposit to a separate savings account is one good way of making sure you stay on track to reach your goal.
 Once you’ve started on this goal, you can make it a long-term habit.
 Just check in regularly to ensure your “something special fund” doesn’t interfere with your financial priorities.

 Want to keep building your financial goals?
-Take this financial fitness quiz to find out where you’re at and what you can do to get to the next level.
+Take this financial fitness quiz to find out where you’re at and what you can do to to build a stronger financial future.